DarrelASandbox/playground-go/chris_james/02-testing-fundamentals/README.md

 - Think about what prompts acceptance tests to change:
   - An external behavior change.
 If you want to change what the system does, changing the acceptance test suite seems reasonable, if not desirable.
   - An implementation detail change / refactoring.
 Ideally, this shouldn't prompt a change, or if it does, a minor one.

+# specifications

+## First system: HTTP API

+1. A **driver**.
+In this case, one works with an HTTP system by using an **HTTP client**.
+This code will know how to work with our API.
+Drivers translate DSLs into system-specific calls; in our case, the driver will implement the interface specifications define.
+2. An **HTTP server** with a greet API
+3. A **test**, which is responsible for managing the life-cycle of spinning up the server and then plugging the driver into the specification to run it as a test